VRConservation/confi/_sources/chapters/7_road.md

 ```

 ### Process
+Here's a potential process the conservation portal might follow:

 1. A project implementer designs a project that a neutral third party or agency vets.
 The project proponent is given access to the listing engine and generates a project file.
 2. A carbon rating company accesses the project file.
 The company then issues an investment recommendation.
 3. If approved, the project file goes to the investor pool.
 A limited review period, e.g., 30 days, ensues